 Do you remember the good old days when you played console games with your friends on a split-screen?
 You can now evoke those memories and create some fantastic new ones using Minecraft split-screen.
 Unfortunately, this option is only available on consoles (Nintendo Switch, PlayStation, and Xbox).

 Your console or TV screen needs to support at least the 720p resolution.
 PlayStation Vita doesn’t support split-screen because it is qHD (1/4 of 1080p).
-WiiU doesn’t support split-screen either because it is only 480p.
+WiiU doesn’t support split-screen either because it only has 480p resolution.
 For qualifying devices, you’ll need to connect them to a TV screen using an HDMI or RGB component cable.

 Read on for further information and detailed steps on splitting the screen in Minecraft.

 Minecraft Splitscreen Requirements

 As briefly mentioned, you’ll need a console and a TV screen with 720p or higher.
 Also, you need to set the video resolution of your console to match the TV.
-This process is relatively easy to do; go to your console’s settings and work your way to the display options.
-PS3, PS4, Xbox 360, Xbox One, and Switch usually set the resolution automatically when using HDMI, although previous manual adjustments may cause an issue that requires manual reconfiguration.
+This process is relatively easy to do.
+Go to your console’s settings and work your way to the display options.
+PS3, PS4, PS5, Xbox 360, Xbox One, Xbox Series S/X, and Switch usually automatically set the resolution when using HDMI, although previous manual adjustments may cause an issue requiring manual reconfiguration.

 You can split the screen in Minecraft locally or online.
 The local split-screen can accommodate up to four players at a time.
-If you have a big TV screen, playing with friends or family will be loads of fun.
+If you have a big TV screen, playing with friends or family is loads of fun.
 Let’s start with tips for local split-screen, and later, the online split-screen will get explained as well.

 How to Split-Screen Minecraft Locally

 Local split-screen refers to playing on a single console, not being mistaken with LAN (local area network) play where several devices get used.
 Up to four players can join on any given device.
 The instructions to play Minecraft in split-screen mode vary slightly for each game console, but the instructions below will cover them all.